 WHEREAS, each State agency should continue to evaluate its administrative rules using any available and reliable data and performance metrics; and

 WHEREAS, Article 5, Section 4 of the Arizona Constitution and Title 41, Chapter 1, Article 1 of the Arizona Revised Statutes vests the executive power of the State of Arizona in the Governor.

 NOW, THEREFORE, I, Douglas A. Ducey, by virtue of the authority vested in me by the Constitution and laws of the State of Arizona hereby declare the following:

-2. A State agency subject to this Order, shall not conduct any rulemaking, whether informal or formal, without the prior written approval of the Office of the Governor.
-In seeking approval, a State agency shall address one or more of the following as justification for the rulemaking:
+1. A State agency subject to this Order shall not conduct any rulemaking, whether informal or formal, without the prior written approval of the Office of the Governor.
+In seeking approval, a State agency shall address one or more of the following as justifications for the rulemaking:

 b.
 To reduce or ameliorate a regulatory burden while achieving the same regulatory objective.